ElementsProject/lightning/doc/lightning-splice_signed.7.md

 `splice_signed` is a low level RPC command which finishes the active channel splice associated with `channel_id`.

-*channel\_id* is the channel id of the channel being spliced.

-*psbt* is the final version of the psbt to complete the splice with.

-*sign\_first* is a flag that makes our node offer the final splice signature first (defaults to false).
-When false, the node will calculate who should sign first based off who is adding inputting the least sats to the splice as per spec.

 The *psbt* must have all signatures attached to all inputs that you have added to it or it will fail.